 Oregon SCI at Roll on Capitol Hill 2018!

-You were represented in Washington, DC by five Oregonians with spinal cord injuries!
-Oregon Spinal Cord Injury Connection is the Portland chapter of United Spinal Association (USA).
-For the last two years Oregon SCI has sent 2 or 3 representatives to Washington, DC for the Roll on Capitol Hill (ROCH), which is hosted by United Spinal Association.
-This year Oregon SCI was well-represented by Matthew Howard, West Livaudais, and three United Spinal staffers from Oregon – Brook McCall (Grassroots Advocacy Manager), Seth McBride (New Mobility editor), and Ian Ruder (New Mobility editor).
+You were represented in Washington, DC for the Roll on Capitol Hill by five Oregonians with spinal cord injuries!
+Oregon Spinal Cord Injury Connection is the Portland chapter of the United Spinal Association (USA).
+Over the past two years, Oregon SCI sent two or three representatives to Washington, DC for the Roll on Capitol Hill (ROCH).
+United Spinal Association hosts this national advocacy event each year.
+This time, Oregon SCI showed up strong.
+Matthew Howard and West Livaudais joined three Oregon-based United Spinal staffers—Brook McCall (Grassroots Advocacy Manager), Seth McBride (New Mobility editor), and Ian Ruder (New Mobility editor).

 If you want to be more involved with local or national advocacy, become a United Spinal Association member; it’s FREE!
 Then contact Dave Pierson, advocacy liaison for Oregon SCI/United Spinal or Brook McCall, United Spinal Grassroots Advocacy Manager to learn about upcoming events and current issues.